Skip to main content

 The GCP create task pane with the power action selectedLoading...

-The Forcibly stop the server option is the same as using the kill button on the console tab and will send a signal to the Java instance resulting in an unexpected shutdown.
+The Forcibly stop the server option is the same as using the kill button on the console tab and will send a signal to the server instance resulting in an unexpected shutdown.
 You may loose any unsaved data by using this option.
 The rest of the payloads do what they seem to by their name.

 Command Tasks